new-coyote/nuevo-coyote/site/post/5-lessons-from-decolonizing-management-part-2.md

 o	Former Decolonizing Management students go on to teach others as trainers; with industry-specific presentations and speaking opportunities

-o	Furthermore, Decolonizing Management students continue learning more about how to bring equity and liberation into their industries as a daily learning practice, some by applying their knowledge to the academic environment by seeking out formal education in their field
+o	Decolonizing Management students continue learning more about how to bring equity and liberation into their industries as a daily learning practice, some by applying their knowledge to the academic environment by seeking out formal education in their field